j4k3th3sn4ke/harambe-coin/README.md

-This is the repo for HarambeCoin
+This is the repo for HarambeCoin.
+More code coming shortly.